 The diverse work of the many history and archaeology-based groups and learned societies in the SESARF Region provides a rich resource of local and county-based projects and research archives.
 Some of the region’s learned societies have long histories themselves.
 For example, the East Lothian Antiquarian and Field Naturalists’ Society was founded in 1924, ‘to study the antiquities of the area, to collect material of interest, to publish relevant articles, to go on appropriate excursions, to have lectures and to stimulate general interest in the history of East Lothian.’
 The Berwickshire Naturalists’ Club has an active interest in natural history and antiquity between the Tyne and the Forth and was begun in 1831 and widely ranging across Berwickshire, Roxburghshire and north Northumberland in particular for site visits, lectures and occasional excavations.
 The club supports a library and the long-running History volume, published since 1833, with occasional monographs being more regularly produced.

 The Edinburgh Archaeological Field Society, which has been active since 1971, provides opportunities for archaeological excavation, survey and lectures throughout the year, often working in tandem with City of Edinburgh Council Archaeology Service (CECAS).
-Current work is focussed on the post-medieval site at Cammo, though the group has ranged more widely across the whole of the southeast region with important excavations undertaken at Fast Castle (Mitchell et al. 2001) and geophysical surveys in the Scottish Borders, and elsewhere.
+Current work is focussed on the post-medieval site at Cammo, though the group has ranged more widely across the whole of the southeast region with important excavations undertaken at Fast Castle (Mitchell et al. 2001) and geophysical surveys in East Lothian, the Scottish Borders, and elsewhere.
 Another wide-ranging group which has lately become involved in the Scottish Borders is the Association of Certified Field Archaeologists (ACFA), which range widely across Scotland, but have been involved with the Halterburn Valley survey (Hirst and MacInnes 2020; Broad et al. 2023).

 The Peeblesshire Archaeological Society has been especially active in the western parts of the Scottish Borders, being established in 1994 to stimulate public interest in the history and archaeology of Tweeddale; encourage the preservation of features of general historic and archaeological interest; fieldwork recording, meetings and publications.
 A series of landscape scale (on the Manor Valley see Cowie 2000), specific monument type surveys, promotion and conservation (such as long cist burials and Adam and Eve stone at Lyne) and excavations (such as Shootinglee) have been and continue to be undertaken by the group.